excelasaph/-Database---Prediction-Pipeline---Group-11/README.md

 2. **Preprocessing**: Applies trained preprocessor to input data
 3. **Prediction**: Uses neural network model for drug classification
 4. **Result Display**: Shows prediction with confidence metrics
+5. **Prediction Logging**: After making a prediction, the result is automatically logged in the `PredictionLogs` table (PostgreSQL) or collection (MongoDB), including patient reference, model used, predicted drug, confidence, and timestamp.

 ## Project Structure